MaastrichtU-IDS/get-started-with-docker/README.md

 docker-compose up
 ```

-You can check running Docker containers on your laptop via the Docker Desktop UI or running this command in the terminal:
+You can check running Docker containers on your laptop via the Docker Desktop U.I. or running this command in the terminal:

 ```shell
 docker ps